Philadelphia Visitors Center

 Independence Seaport Museum

-Columbus Blvd at Walnut St., Philadelphia, 215-413-8655.
+211 S. Columbus Blvd at Walnut St., Philadelphia, 215-413-8655.
 Daily 10am-5pm.
-Extended summer hours: Thurs.-Sat.
-10-7pm.
-Adults $13.50, children/students/srs. $10, under 2 free.
+Closed Mon.
+Jan.
+9-Mar.
+Extended summer hours.
+Adults $16, children/students/srs. $12, under 2 free.
 Maritime history comes to life with interactive exhibits, hands-on activities, and tours of Cruiser Olympia from the Spanish-American War and Submarine Becuna from World War II.
 Winter outdoor skating on the waterfront at Blue Cross River Rink at Penn's Landing.
 Access to the RiverLink Ferry to New Jersey State Aquarium.
-Birthday parties; group tours; overnight programs; summer camp.
+Birthday parties; group tours; school and scout programs; parents night out; overnights; summer camps.

 Lancaster County, Pennsylvania

 A must-see for train enthusiasts of any age, the beautiful Pennsylvania Dutch countryside of Lancaster County is home to the Railroad Museum of Pennsylvania, Strasburg Railroad (across the street) and National Toy Train Museum just down the road.
-For assistance in planning a trip, visit the Pennsylvania Dutch Country website.
+For assistance in planning a trip, visit Discover Lancaster.

 • Railroad Museum of Pennsylvania